The Benefits of Toy Rotation

 -Clean up was so much easier.
-With less toys, it took less than half the time to clean up during the day and at night.
+With fewer toys, it took less than half the time to clean up during the day and at night.

--Less toys meant less clutter, and less stress for mom!
-I constantly felt overwhelmed by the amount of toys we had.
+-Fewer toys meant less clutter and less stress for mom!
+I constantly felt overwhelmed by the number of toys we had.
 With the toy rotation system, we literally cut the clutter by a fourth!

 Step 1- Gather All The Toys.
 ALL of them!